zuozhenggh/learning-library/content-management-library/apex-integration/setup-apex/setup-apex.md

 ## Task 1: Create an Autonomous Transaction Processing instance

 In this step, you will create an instance of the Autonomous Transaction Processing database service.
+If you already have  _*Oracle APEX 20.2.* *_ then you can leverage that and skip this lab.

 1. From the Cloud Dashboard, select the navigation menu icon in the upper left-hand corner and then select **Autonomous Transaction Processing**.